kumaravelrajan/kumaravelrajan.github.io/_posts/2025-01-25-munich-housing-market-and-racism.md

 Despite these misgivings, the fear of being homeless however pushed me to okay the room.

-It was a Familienhaus (bungalow) that his father had built and was passed on to him.
+It was a Familienhaus (bungalow).
 He was renting three rooms to outsiders.
 Apart from the renters, his wife, daughter and daughter's son stayed there along with him.

 ## Moving in and the start of troubles
 The moment I officially moved in with my stuff I knew I had made a giant mistake.
 He sat me down and started writing rules.
 He acted like a hunter who had successfully trapped his prey.
 I had a pit in my stomach.